Ryan, Death Valley, California

 In 2007 the park service and Rio Tinto started to discuss the idea of Rio Tinto donating Ryan to the park service.
 Senator Feinstein even included the transfer of Ryan to the park service in one of her bills, S. 138, California Desert Protect Act of 2011.

-The Death Valley Conservancy was formed in 2008 and Rio Tinto decided that the best decision was to donate Ryan to the conservancy.
+The Death Valley Conservancy was formed in 2008 and Rio Tinto decided to donate Ryan to the conservancy.
 Rio Tinto and the Death Valley Conservancy began the transfer process.
 The Death Valley Conservancy nonprofit charity was led by Rio Tinto Chief Executive of Energy and Minerals, Preston Chiaro, as the conservancy president.

-2012 starts to see a flurry of activity.
+In 2012 there is a new flurry of activity.
 Ryan says goodbye to an old friend when after 60 years the staff of the San Jose State University Field Studies in Natural History program decides to hold the session in Furnace Creek.
 Rio Tinto and Death Valley Conservancy propose upgrades to a water collection system at Navel Spring inside Death Valley National Park.
-And a short time later a Fundraising Agreement is entered into between the National Park Service and Death Valley Conservancy.
+And a brief time later a Fundraising Agreement is entered between the National Park Service and Death Valley Conservancy.

-I started my independent research of Ryan in 2011 and I quickly discovered that the information on Ryan for the last 75 years is scarce, incomplete and difficult to obtain.
+The research of Ryan Camp started in 2011 and it was discovered that the information for the last 75 years was scarce, incomplete and difficult to obtain.
 There are several stories on Ryan from its beginning in 1914 through its close in 1930 but only random pieces of information can be found after that.
 This project will attempt to tell the complete story of Ryan Camp and other associated activities in the area.